 There has been no change in the recognition and valuation basis during the period and the valuation of insurance and intermediaries receivables under Solvency II is consistent with the accounting valuation under GAAP.
-However, for Solvency II purposes, these amounts are reduced by the amount not yet due on the valuation date.
-At 31 December 2017 there were no overdue receivables.
+However, for Solvency II purposes, these amounts are reduced by the amount not yet due on the valuation date and are included in technical provisions.
+At 31 December 2018 there were no overdue receivables.